 Main Subheading: The Science Behind Curly Hair

 Curly hair isn't just a random genetic occurrence; it's a complex interplay of biology and physics.
-Unlike straight hair, which grows straight out of the scalp, curly hair has a distinctive curve or spiral.
+Also, unlike straight hair, which grows straight out of the scalp, curly hair has a distinctive curve or spiral.
 This unique shape arises from a combination of factors, primarily the shape of the hair follicle and the distribution of keratin proteins within the hair shaft.

 Comprehensive Overview